Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 San Francisco World Spirits Competition, 20-22 March 2015

 The San Francisco World Spirits Competition is the first comprehensive, international spirits judging ever held in the United States on an annual basis.
 Judging is based on a blind, consensual procedure ensuring competitive integrity, making this annual competition the most reputable and recognized competition in the spirits industry.
-The 2014 Competition was held at the distinguished Hotel Nikko in downtown San Francisco.
+The 2015 Competition will be held at the distinguished Hotel Nikko in downtown San Francisco.
 For more information, visit: http://www.sfspiritscomp.com/

 4th Annual Vancouver International Tequila Festival, 30 May 2015